Saban Theatre: Notable events

-Starlet disappearance (Folklore)
+Starlet disappearance

 In May 1944, thirteen-year-old Patsy Ruth Brown disappeared after leaving producer Jack Schwarz's Fox Wilshire Building penthouse.
 Schwarz told juvenile officers that Patsy had spent the afternoon in his apartment.
 That evening he gave her three dollars for a taxi.
 According to Schwarz, Patsy left in the company of an older girl named O'Hara, whom Patsy had brought with her.
 Schwarz said that Patsy had begged him numerous times for a role in one of his films.
 Her only film appearance (uncredited) was in Nearly Eighteen (1943).
 A taxi driver who took Patsy to Union Station told the police that Patsy said she was going to San Bernardino to visit her father, an employee of a Barstow, California rock company.
 However, the taxi driver's tip failed to help police trace the missing girl.